JasonSFern/mac2mqtt/README.md

 You can send `true` or `false` to this topic.
 When you send `true` the computer is muted.
 When you send `false` the computer is unmuted.

-### PREFIX + `/command/sleep`

-You can send `sleep` to this topic, and it will put the computer to sleep.
-Sending other values will do nothing.

-### PREFIX + `/command/shutdown`

-You can send `shutdown` to this topic.
-It will try to shut down the computer.
-The way it is done depends on the user who ran the program.
-If the program is run by `root` the computer will shut down, but if it is run by an ordinary user the computer will not shut down if there is another user who logged in.

-Sending some other value but `shutdown` will do nothing.

-### PREFIX + `/command/displaysleep`

-You can send `displaysleep` to this topic.
-It will turn off the display.
-Sending some other value will do nothing.

 ### PREFIX + `/command/runshortcut`

 You can send the name of a shortcut to this topic.
 It will run this shortcut in the Shortcuts app.

-### PREFIX + `/command/displaywake`

-You can send `displaywake` to this topic.
-It will turn on the display.
-Sending some other value will do nothing.

-### PREFIX + `/command/screensaver`
+### PREFIX + `/command/set`

+The following are the options that can be sent to `/set`.
+Any any values not part of this list will do nothing.

-You can send `screensaver` to this topic.
-It will turn start your screensaver.
-Sending some other value will do nothing.
+- `screensaver`: It will turn start your screensaver.
+- `displaywake`: It will turn on the display.
+- `sleep`: It will put the computer to sleep.
+- `shutdown`: It will try to shut down the computer.
+The way it is done depends on the user who ran the program.
+If the program is run by `root` the computer will shut down, but if it is run by an ordinary user the computer will not shut down if there is another user who logged in.
+- `displaysleep`: It will turn off the display.

 ## Building